Designing learning in high dimensional oscillator networks with low dimensional read-out: Results

 \subsubsection{Connection between reservoir states, weights and $\psi$}

 We can successfully configure the oscillator network for the prediction task (Fig.~\ref{fig:finite}i) .
-During testing we find that the radius of the input, $\sqrt{\hat{u}_1^2+\hat{u}_2^2}$, exhibits small oscillations which indicates that the network cannot perfectly capture the input but only approximate it (Fig.~\ref{fig:finite}ii).
+During testing we find that the radius of circle parametrized by the input, $\sqrt{\hat{u}_1^2+\hat{u}_2^2}$, exhibits small oscillations which indicates that the network cannot perfectly capture the input but only approximates it (Fig.~\ref{fig:finite}ii).
 Furthermore, the average dynamics of the radius is an increasing and converging function meaning that a bounded error gets introduced as the system switches from training to testing.